preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 Just deselect if you don't need to send a message, and then click CLOSE REQUEST.
 If you choose to send a message, it's sent immediately.

-It's just a notification e-mail that is sent from the system.
+It's just a notification email that is sent from the system.
 You can't add any text to that message (no dialog for that purpose is available).

 A closed request can be reopened, a deleted request can (of course) not.